-Colorectal cancer is the most common cancer among men in Hong Kong.
-In 2017, there were 5,635* new cases diagnosed.
+Colorectal cancer is the second most common cancer in Hong Kong.
+In 2021, there were 5,899* new cases diagnosed.
 Men aged 50 or above and those with a family history of colorectal cancer or colorectal polyps are considered to be at high risk.

 We’ll keep you updated with the latest cancer news and events.
-Find out more on how you can get involved.
+Click here for details.